-Everyone feels stress at one time or another - jobs, money, relationships and other issues can take their toll on even the calmest person.
+Everyone feels stress at one time or another.
+Jobs, money, relationships and other issues can take their toll on even the calmest person.
 But too much stress can be unhealthy for you and, if you become pregnant, your baby.

-A low birthweight baby weighs less than 2,500 grams, or 5 lbs, 8 ounces.
-A very low birthweight baby weighs less than 3 lbs., 5 ounces.
 Those kinds of numbers put your baby at much greater risk of developmental delays, learning disabilities, behavior problems and hyperactivity.
 Children with those challenges may eventually have trouble in school, have behavior issues at home or get involved with criminal activity when they're older.

-- Take care of yourself now by eating well, taking vitamins (especially Vitamin B), exercising and having fun with your family.
+- Take care of yourself now by eating well, taking vitamins (especially vitamin B), exercising and having fun with your family.

 - Think, and breathe, slowly.
 If you have children, try to think before you react to their behavior.